 Leona Helmsley, 2004

-Famously horrible Leona Helmsley, the original Queen of Mean, convicted tax dodger and utterer of the infamous “We don’t pay taxes.
+Famously horrible Leona Helmsley, the original Queen of Mean, convicted tax dodger and utterer of the infamous line “We don’t pay taxes.
 Only the little people pay taxes.”
-Left instructions for much of her $4.5bn fortune to be spent caring for dogs, which included $12 million.
-Yes, TWELVE MILLION DOLLARS to her dog Trouble.
-This was later knocked down to $2m by a judge but STILL, that is a lot of Bonio for one tiny dog to get through.
+The lovely Leona left instructions for much of her $4.5bn fortune to be spent caring for dogs.
+Which, included $12 million – yes, TWELVE MILLION DOLLARS to her dog Trouble.
+This was later knocked down in court to JUST $2m.
+STILL, that is a lot of Bonio for one tiny dog to get through.

 BONUS Dog Lady – Eleanor Ritchey 1968

-While she didn’t have anywhere near as much money as Helmsley she did have more dogs.
-Like a LOT of dogs.
+While she didn’t have anywhere near as much money as Helmsley, Ritchey did have more dogs.
+A LOT of dogs.
 When she died in 1968 Ritchey left her entire $4.5 million fortune to her 150 dogs.
 ONE HUNDRED AND FIFTY DOGS.
-Funnily enough, the Will was contested which delayed the dogs their windfall.
-But, when it was finally settled in 1973 the value of her estate had jumped to $14 million and by this time there were only 73 dogs still alive who had to share it.
+Funnily enough, the Will was contested.
+Delaying the dogs their windfall.
+Although when her estate was settled in 1973 the value had jumped to $14 million and by this time there were only 73 dogs still alive to share it.
 When the last pampered pooch died in 1984 the remainder of the estate went to the Auburn University Research Foundation for research into animal diseases.

 3 – Once you pop